greenido/diff-cam-feed/README.md

 ### Notes

-- you can read more about a similar project I did with [Rasberry Pi](https://greenido.wordpress.com/2018/10/09/raspberry-pi-as-security-camera-with-motion-detection/)
+- you can read more about a similar project I did with [Raspberry Pi](https://greenido.wordpress.com/2018/10/09/raspberry-pi-as-security-camera-with-motion-detection/)

 - To run: `npm install`, then `gulp` (or `gulp watch`), then `npm start`.
 Everything is built to `/dist`.
 If you're in dev, hit `http://localhost:3000` to run the web app.